akshaya040806/Building-a-SIngle-Node-SIEM-Lab-Setup-with-Elastic-ELK-Stack-with-Threat-Detection-Rules/README.md

 python3 log_gen.py
 ```

-The generator simulates a full corporate workday (08:00–18:30).
+The generator simulates a full corporate workday (08:00–18:30) according to my log generator.
 It produces:
 - Parallel user sessions with realistic Markov-chain behaviour
 - Idle gaps for meetings and lunch breaks
-- Attack chains every 3 sessions in round-robin rotation
+- Attack chains every 3 sessions in round-robin.
+But I have just done Brute Force as of now.
+You can try more.

 Attack rotation order:
 ```